purescript-contrib/governance/updater/UpdateChecklist.md

 **Is your change request related to a problem?
 Please describe.**
 As described in the [documentation section of the Library Guidelines](https://github.com/purescript-contrib/governance/blob/main/library-guidelines.md#documentation), Contributors libraries are expected to have in their README a short summary of the library's purpose, installation instructions, a quick start with a minimal usage example, and links to the documentation and contributing guide.

-This library currently doesn't have a quick start in the README.
+This library currently doesn't have a completed [quick start](../#quick-start) in the README.

 **Describe the solution you'd like**
 The library needs a quick start section after the installation instructions. [argonaut-codecs](https://github.com/purescript-contrib/purescript-argonaut-codecs#quick-start) is one example of a library with a quick start.